MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 ::: moniker range=">=sql-server-ver15||=sqlallproducts-allversions"

 > [!NOTE]
 > This article describes how to install a custom runtime for Python on Windows.
+Language extensions is the technology used for custom runtime.
+It uses an extensibility framework for executing external code.
 To install on Linux, see [Install a Python custom runtime for SQL Server on Linux](custom-runtime-python.md?view=sql-server-linux-ver15&preserve-view=true).

 ## Pre-install checklist